How much money will I get from my settlement?

 How Much of My Settlement Money Do I Actually Get?

 This is the real question, right?
 How much money will you actually put in your pocket?
 This is what personal injury cases are about.
 No doubt, there is more to life than money.
-But a personal injury case is almost always about money.
-This does not mean you would not rather have your pain go away, or your loved one come back, than get as much money as possible.
+But a civil tort case is almost always about money.
+This does not mean you would not rather have your pain go away or your loved one come back.
+But money is all the justice you can get.

 Let's go back to that $2 million case that settled for $1.6 million because of the risk of a defense verdict at trial.
-Realistically, injury victims are not getting all of this money.
-There are, in most cases, two big setoffs: (1) attorneys' fees and expenses and, (2) outstanding medical bills and medical liens.
+Two things cut into that $1.6 million payout: (1) attorneys' fees and expenses and, (2) and medical liens.